 Building a company culture where everyone feels comfortable and empowered to both give feedback and receive feedback can be challenging.
 Especially if you want those feedback loops to result in continuous performance management and evaluation of every individual in your organisation (which you do, and we’ll explain why in a bit).

 Making this part of your team’s culture can be difficult.
+Particularly if you (or your team members) don’t know which feedback models to use.
 But if you invest in creating a culture of feedback, you will reap the benefits.
 Your team will excel and grow together.